quarkiverse/quarkus-openapi-generator/README.md

 quarkus.oidc-client.petstore_auth.client-id=petstore-app
 ```

-The configuration suffix `quarkus.oidc-client.petstore_auth` is exclusive for the schema defined in the specification file and the schemaName is sanitized by aplying the rules described above.
+The configuration suffix `quarkus.oidc-client.petstore_auth` is exclusive for the schema defined in the specification file and the `schemaName` is sanitized by applying the rules described above.

 ## Authorization Token Propagation